-A mucoepidermoid carcinoma is a tumour that usually occurs in the salivary glands.
-It can mimic most other tumours of the glands, and therefore is often considered in the differential.
+Mucoepidermoid carcinoma is a tumor that usually occurs in the salivary glands.
+It can mimic most other tumors of the glands, and therefore is often considered in the differential.

-Mucoepidermoid carcinomas are seen throughout all adult age groups, but are most common in middle age (35-65 years of age) 5.
-However, it is the most common malignant salivary gland tumour of childhood 4-5.
+Mucoepidermoid carcinomas are seen throughout all adult age groups but are most common in middle age (35-65 years of age) 5.
+However, it is the most common malignant salivary gland tumor of childhood 4-5.
 Overall, mucoepidermoid carcinomas account for 1,5:

 - floor of the mouth

 - other: anywhere in the proximal aerodigestive tract, the lacrimal glands and even in the bronchi 2,5